ivansharamok/blog/articles/flexible-solr-container-image-for-sitecore.md

 ```
 Get full code for [create-basic-cores.sh Sitecore 8][create-basic-cores script Sitecore 8] script.
 Get full code for [create-basic-cores-sc9.sh Sitecore 9][create-basic-cores script Sitecore 9] script.
+>Sitecore 9 requires managed-schema to be populated with fields before you can start indexing Sitecore items.
+You can do this by calling `/sitecore/admin/PopulateManagedSchema.aspx?indexes=all` service page.
+As an alternative run [this script][populate managed schema script] after you spin up a new container with fresh Sitecore 9 indexes.

 ### Create cores based on predefined configufation
 Default configset `basic_configs` is a quick way to create a bare bone Solr core.
 However, a project may require custom Solr core configuraiton with custom stopwords or several languages or else.
 For this purpose I made another script that creates Solr cores using path that contains custom configuration.